Sunday Meetings: Zoom | Mailing address: 3519 NE 15th Ave. #204, Portland, OR 97212 info@clearheartsquaker.org

 Statement on the Irredeemability of the United States Police and Prison System

-Adopted at Meeting for Worship with Attention to Business on June 4, 2023
+Adopted by unanimous consensus at Meeting for Worship with Attention to Business on June 4, 2023

 US society is addicted to surveillance and punishment, and our police and prisons are their institutional embodiment.
 They channel the human need for safety into racist fear and disgust, and use that excuse to control and destroy Indigenous, Black and brown people and communities.
 By any objective measure, police and prisons fail to “serve and protect” these communities.
 Because these institutions are rooted in systemic racism, they cannot be reformed or redeemed.
 They must be abandoned, and new institutions built that will ensure genuine public health and safety.